maddsua/redisflare/README.md

 More specifically, I want a REST API to just get and put some strings.
 That's it.
 Upstash is really nice, but it's layoff time.

+Actually, I'm testing it in production, seems OK so far.

 ## Deploying

 1. Install the npm deps.
 Run `npm i`